qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 But how did I find out the MAC addresses?

+**Using arp-scan**

-Well it pleases me to say that I found them out using a bit of technology that dates back to the early 1980s, and relates directly to one of the fundamental and critical parts of the Internet protocol suite - the Address Resolution Protocol (ARP).
+Well it pleases me to say that I found them out using a bit of technology that dates back to the early 1980s, and relates directly to one of the fundamental and critical parts of the Internet protocol suite - the [Address Resolution Protocol](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) (ARP).
 Essentially, ARP provides a mapping between the link layer address of a network device (i.e. a MAC address in this case) and the internet layer address (i.e. the IP address in this case).

 To work with ARP data there's a venerable program called `arp-scan` which is standard on real operating systems such as Linux.
 It's a system binary, which means it lives in `/usr/sbin` ("sbin" is short for "system binaries") which means, more or less, that it's for root use only.